Aquaplaning: what happens before you lose control

 Rain does not instantly eliminate grip.

-It does so in stages.
-And the most dangerous stage is not the last one, when the tire has already lost contact.
-The most dangerous stage is the one before: when grip still exists, but is about to disappear, and the system has no mechanism to detect it.
+It happens in stages.
+The final stage is obvious: the tire has already lost contact.
+The dangerous stage comes earlier.
+Grip is still there.
+But it is breaking away.
+And the system has no mechanism to detect it.

-At low speeds and with tires in good condition, water is not a problem.
-The tread channels continuously evacuate it, keeping most of the contact patch dry and allowing the rubber to work normally.
-Grip is reduced, but not eliminated.
+At low speeds, and with good tires, water is manageable.
+The tread channels push it away.
+Most of the contact patch stays dry.
+The rubber can still work.
+Grip is reduced but not gone.

-Above a certain speed, or with a certain volume of water, the tire's evacuation capacity becomes saturated.
-The water can no longer escape quickly enough.
-It begins to accumulate at the contact point, forming a hydrodynamic wedge that inserts itself between the rubber and the asphalt.
-The wheel literally begins to float.
+Above a certain speed, or with too much water, the tire reaches its limit.
+It cannot evacuate water fast enough.
+Water builds at the contact point.
+A hydrodynamic wedge forms between rubber and asphalt.
+The wheel begins to float.

 Just before the tire loses complete contact with the asphalt, it begins to vibrate.

-It's a high-frequency vibration, weak, almost imperceptible from the saddle.
-The tire oscillates because the water wedge is not uniform: it forms, breaks, reforms.
-In each cycle, the rubber touches the asphalt for a fraction of a second and bounces.
-Grip exists and disappears alternately, at a frequency that the rider cannot consciously detect.
+It is a high-frequency vibration.
+Weak.
+Almost imperceptible from the saddle.
+The tire oscillates because the water wedge is unstable.
+It forms, breaks, and reforms.
+The rubber touches the asphalt for a fraction of a second, then bounces away.
+Grip appears and disappears faster than the rider can consciously detect.

 That is the critical moment.
-Not when control has already been lost.
-When the tire is still in contact with the asphalt, but that contact is already intermittent.
+Not after control is lost.
+Before it.
+When the tire still touches the asphalt, but contact is already intermittent.

-Under normal conditions, no element of the system responds on that time scale.
-The shock absorber acts too slowly.
-ABS only detects the problem when the wheel is already locked or at a significant speed differential.
-The rider, if very experienced, may feel something strange, but does not have enough information to interpret what is happening or time to react usefully.
+Under normal conditions, nothing responds fast enough.
+The shock absorber is too slow.
+ABS reacts only when the wheel is already locked or shows a clear speed difference.
+The rider may feel something strange.
+But there is not enough information, or enough time, to react usefully.

 A gravitational resonator installed at the end of the swingarm operates exactly in the frequency range where these first aquaplaning vibrations occur.

-When the tire begins to oscillate due to water accumulation, the resonator detects that frequency and generates a counter-phase response.
-Its mass moves in the opposite direction to the tire's oscillation, canceling part of the energy that is disturbing the contact.
-The result is that the tire remains pressed against the asphalt — or against the thin layer of water remaining on it — with greater consistency.
-Contact ceases to be intermittent.
-The hydrodynamic wedge has less energy available to grow.
+When the tire starts to oscillate, the resonator detects the frequency.
+It responds in counter-phase.
+Its mass moves opposite to the tire’s oscillation.
+This cancels part of the energy disturbing the contact.
+The tire stays pressed against the asphalt, or against the thin layer of water above it, more consistently.
+Contact becomes less intermittent.
+The water wedge has less energy to grow.

 Riders who use the device in rainy conditions describe a specific sensation: the bike feels more planted.
 Not faster, not more comfortable.
 More planted.
 As if the rear wheel had more weight on the asphalt than it physically does.